evgeny-danilov/boundary/README.md

 ## Philosophy

+**The human brain is always about find the easiest way to do things.
+So, the general idea is to organize code in that way, that following good design will be the simplest way among others.**

 Ruby is an incredibly flexible tool, which, however, provides too much freedom for developers.
 It is not a problem for small and middle projects with simply CRUD operations.
 However, when the project grows, it becomes harder to maintain the complexity, as the code turns into a big ball of mugs, where different parts of the code call each other in a random way, generating cyclic dependencies and a lot of legacy.
 This significantly increases the cost of further development.

 But what if we get a set of strict rules that enforce us to follow the best practices of designing domain logic?
 The `Boundary` gem is here for that!